RedPitaya/RedPitaya/doc/quickStart/connect/connect.rst

 First step in connecting STEMlab board directly to LAN network and setting a static IP on it.

 1. Use recommended connection described in **Local Area Network (LAN)** section.
-Once you are successfully connected to your STEMlab board, open Network Manager and  chose “Static” option.
-Input the static IP, default getaway and DNS.
-Click “Apply”. **Fields Gateway and DNS can be left empty.**
+   Once you are successfully connected to your STEMlab board, open Network Manager and chose ``Static`` option.
+   Input the static IP and click **Apply**.

    .. image:: connect-11.png

-2. Second step is to set a network setting on the PC Here we give an example on the Ubuntu 14.04 but it is very similar on the other OS also.
+2. Second step is to set a network setting on the PC.
+   Here we give an example on the Ubuntu 14.04 but it is very similar on the other OS also.
    To set a direct connection with your PC follow next steps:

    1. Open network manager on your PC
    2. Add new Ethernet connection
       **(There is no need to create new network since you can set static IP settings on the existing network and skip all steps up to step 5.)**

    .. image:: connect-12.png

-3. Select “Ethernet” connection and press “Create” button
+3. Select **Ethernet** connection and press **Create** button

    .. image:: connect-13.png